I honestly was not expecting to have to write this type of blog post but there we go. I dropped out of university.

 I would say for the last week before I dropped out I was struggling quite severely with my Mental Health.
 Being away from my family was always going to be a massive struggle for me but in the end, it just got too much.
 Equally, there were some other factors that enhanced this decision for me.

 I wasn’t keen on the idea of doing a joint honours degree.
-I had made friends who were doing a single honours Politics degree and I was really envious of the modules they were studying that I couldn’t due to the fact I was enrolled on a joint honours degree.
+I had made friends who were doing a single honours Politics degree and I was really envious of the modules they were studying that I couldn’t do due to the fact I was enrolled on a joint honours degree.
 For example, an introduction to american politics, comparative politics etc. I was actually quite jealous to be completely honest.

 So I dropped out.
 There were more factors but that’s kind of personal so I won’t be talking about that.
 Instead, I’m going to be talking about my plans for the future.
 I want to go back to university.
 I’m not sure where that will be but it is definitely something I want to do.